United States Army Nurse Corps: Pre-1901

 During the 1898 Spanish–American War, the Army hired female civilian nurses to help with the wounded.
-Dr. Anita Newcomb McGee was appointed Acting Assistant Surgeon in the U.S. Army.
+Dr. Anita Newcomb McGee was appointed Acting Assistant Surgeon in the U.S. Army and served as director of the DAR Hospital Corps.
 After the war ended, McGee pursued the establishment of a permanent nurse corps.
 She wrote the section of the Army Reorganization Act legislation pertaining to nursing and is now known as the founder of the Army Nurse Corps.
 In all, more than 1,500 women nurses worked as contract nurses during that 1898 conflict.

 Race and sex played central roles.
 The ANC was for white women only and fought hard to exclude or minimize the number of black women until 1947.
 They excluded all men until the Korean War, when male doctors began to emphasize the need for nurses on the front lines, and this meant male nurses.